 On the other hand, analytical calculations and global-scale numerical models indicate that basal drag may not be such a negligible force.
-Basic analytical calculations (Turcotte and Schubert, 2002, section 6.3) yield estimates of basal drag that

-- 95 are on the order of 5-10% of slab pull.
+Basic analytical calculations (Turcotte and Schubert, 2002, section 6.3) yield estimates of basal drag that are on the order of 5-10% of slab pull.
 Observations of seismic anisotropy (Bokelmann and Silver, 2002) have been used to estimate that drag on the base of thick cratonic lithosphere is of a similar magnitude as ridge push, which is about 10% of slab pull and of a similar magnitude as the net slab pull (i.e. the difference between slab pull and viscous resistance to slab sinking).
-Several other studies have also shown that basal drag can be high in areas of thick continental roots (e.g. Conrad and Lithgow-Bertelloni, 2006; Coltice et al., 2019) and tractions from global mantle flow models yield high cumulative - 100 values of basal drag on large plates like the Pacific (Conrad and Lithgow-Bertelloni, 2006).
+Several other studies have also shown that basal drag can be high in areas of thick continental roots (e.g. Conrad and Lithgow-Bertelloni, 2006; Coltice et al., 2019) and tractions from global mantle flow models yield high cumulative values of basal drag on large plates like the Pacific (Conrad and Lithgow-Bertelloni, 2006).
 The magnitude of basal drag by global mantle flow has been shown to be important for explaining plate motions (e.g. Becker and O'Connell, 2001; Conrad and Lithgow-Bertelloni, 2002; Becker and Faccenna, 2011; Coltice et al., 2019) and can only be effective if asthenospheric viscosities are not too low.

-To better understand the role that basal drag plays in controlling subduction and trench motions, we revisit these issues here using 2D dynamic subduction models with a composite rheology, incorporating several deformation mechanisms with stressdependent and strongly-temperature-dependent rheologies, rheology and mobile trenches. trench and ridge.
-We test the effects of increased lithosphere viscosity, decreased asthenosphere viscosity; and hence variable lithospheric to asthenospheric viscosity ratio.
+To better understand the role that basal drag plays in controlling subduction and trench motions, we revisit these issues here using 2D dynamic subduction models with a composite stress- and temperature-dependent rheology and mobile trench and ridge.
+We test the effects of increased lithosphere viscosity, decreased asthenosphere viscosity and hence variable lithospheric to asthenospheric viscosity ratio.
 Finally, we re-evaluate relation between subducting plate velocity and plate size on Earth, by examining both present-day plate configurations and reconstructions through the Cenozoic Era.

-110 2 Model set up
+2 Model set up